Sun Never Again

-Sun Never Again (Sunce nikad više) is a 2024 Serbian drama film co-written and directed by David Jovanović, in his debut feature.
-It explores how a father's struggle against industrial encroachment is transformed by his son's imaginative worldview, revealing resilience and hope through a fusion of innocence, mysticism, and storytelling.
+Sun Never Again (Sunce nikad više) is a 2024 Serbian film co-written and directed by David Jovanović, in his debut feature.
+A drama, it explores how a father's struggle against industrial encroachment is transformed by his son's imaginative worldview, revealing resilience and hope through a fusion of innocence, mysticism, and storytelling.

 The film had its world premiere at the Tallinn Black Nights Film Festival on 20 November 2024.
-It was selected as the Serbian entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Serbian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.